JecaTosovic/ConservedWaterSearch/docs/source/introduction.rst

    pip install ConservedWaterSearch

-Pymol is on pip and is only required for visualization.
+Pymol cannot be installed through PyPI (pip) and is only required for visualization.
 It can be installed from source or conda.
 For more information see :ref:`installation:Installation`.

 Example
 =======